murarisreenidhi/FullStackOpen/README.md

-# Solutions for part 4 exercises
+# Solutions for part 5 exercises

-In this part, we will continue our work on the backend.
-Our first major theme will be writing unit and integration tests for the backend.
-After we have covered testing, we will take a look at implementing user authentication and authorization.
+In this part we return to the frontend, first looking at different possibilities for testing the React code.
+We will also implement token based authentication which will enable users to log in to our application.